Energetic Proton Back-Precipitation onto the Solar Atmosphere in Relation to Long-Duration Gamma-Ray Flares: Modelling particle back-precipitation

 The mirroring process as derived from our test particle code can be seen in Figure \ref{part_param-scatter-free}, where the radial distance ($r$, top panels), heliographic longitude ($\phi$, middle panels) and the pitch angle ($\alpha$, bottom panels) are displayed for the first 5 minutes of propagation for particles in two different simulations.
-The left panels are for a particle that propagated scatter-free and the right panels are for a proton in a simulation with a scattering mean free path of $\lambda = 0.1$ AU.
-In both simulations the protons were injected at $r_i = 20 R_\odot$.
-Scattering produces an abrupt change in trajectory by reassigning the velocity vector of the particle (at $t \sim 3.5$ minutes and $t \sim 4$ minutes in the right panels of Figure \ref{part_param-scatter-free}), altering the pitch angle of the particle.
-The changes in longitudinal position of the proton are due to drifts that occur as the proton propagates through the Interplanetary Magnetic Field \citep{dal_2013}, the corotation of the system and a small curvature of the Parker Spiral.
-Adiabatic deceleration is negligible over the timescales depicted in Figure \ref{part_param-scatter-free}.
+The left panels are for a proton that propagated scatter-free and the right panels are for a proton with a scattering mean free path of $\lambda = 0.1$ AU.
+In both simulations each proton was injected at $r_i = 20 \: \textrm{R}_\odot$.
+Scattering produces an abrupt change in trajectory by reassigning the velocity vector of the particle, altering the pitch angle (at $t \sim 3.5$ minutes and $t \sim 4$ minutes in the right panels of Figure \ref{part_param-scatter-free}).
+The changes in longitudinal position (measured in a stationary frame not corotating with the Sun) of the proton are due to drifts that occur as the proton propagates through the IMF \citep{dal_2013}, the corotation of the system and a small curvature of the Parker Spiral.
+Adiabatic deceleration was negligible over the timescales depicted in Figure \ref{part_param-scatter-free}.

+To study the effect of scattering on the mirror point radius, we simulated the propagation of a population of 300 MeV protons with mean free path $\lambda = 0.1$ AU.
 For each proton injected into the simulation the mirror point was determined by identifying the minimum radial distance the particle reached.
-Figure \ref{multi-rad-MP} shows the mirror point radius, $r_{mp}$ versus initial pitch angle $\alpha_i$ for three populations of protons injected at $r_i = $ 10, 20 and 30 R$_\odot$.
-For clarity, only a subset of data points (1.5\% of the 50000 calculated mirror point radii) are plotted.
-The purple, orange and green curved dashed lines give the scatter-free analytical value of $r_{mp}$, according to Equation \ref{r_mp-B-ratio-in-text}.
-A number of data points are found to lie along these lines, corresponding to protons that did not scatter in the simulation, validating our code and methodology for deriving $r_{mp}$.
-The blue dashed line at $1$ R$_\odot$ displays the height in the solar atmosphere that the protons must reach to go on to generate $\gamma$-rays.
+Figure \ref{multi-rad-MP} shows the mirror point radius, $r_\mathit{mp}$ versus initial pitch angle $\alpha_i$ for the cases $r_i = $ 10, 20 and 30 R$_\odot$.
+For clarity, only a subset of data points were plotted for each simulation.
+The purple, orange and green dashed lines give the scatter-free analytical value of $r_\mathit{mp}$, according to Equation \ref{r_mp-B-ratio-in-text}.
+A number of data points were found to lie along these lines, corresponding to protons that did not scatter in the simulation, validating our code and methodology for deriving $r_\mathit{mp}$.
+The blue dashed line at $1$ R$_\odot$ displays the height in the solar atmosphere that the protons must reach to go on to generate $\gamma$ rays.
 Data points not along the curved dashed lines correspond to protons that experienced scattering.